01-edu/public/subjects/physics/README.md

 - distance xx
 - time xx

-Create a function named `getAcceleration` that calculates the velocity of a given object.
+Create a function named `getAcceleration` that calculates the acceleration of a given object.
 For example:
 ```js
 {
   f: 10,